FSipiano/newbieDictionary/README.md

     Example:
      - Car
      - LinkedList
+ - kabab-case: Putting a hyphen between words in order to improve readability while allowing them to be used as variables in code.
+    Example:
+     - hello-world
+     - active-multiplier
 **API** - Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.

 **Cryptography** - It is the art of hiding secrets and researching for secure communications, to protect them from third parties.